spences10/scottspence.me/src/pages/md/faq.md

 ### My last two roles overlap, yes.

-* I'm still showing as at OES Technology because I own the company.
+* I'm still showing as at OES Technology because I'm the director of the company.

 ### Notice period?